 Step 4.
-Now’s the time to make sure the plant is upright and at the same level in the soil as it was in the container.
+Filling opening: Now’s the time to make sure the plant is upright and at the same level in the soil as it was in the container.
 Tug up on the stem or press down beside the stem as needed for adjustment.
 You may hear that tomatoes should be planted deeper.
-I don’t bother.
+You can and they root along the stem, but I don’t bother.
 I’ve planted them deeper and planted them level and never noticed any difference in growth.
-On the other hand, seedlings of cabbage, broccoli, cauliflower, and kale can get long-stemmed and top heavy, and I usually plant them deeper so they stand more erect.
+On the other hand, seedlings of cabbage, broccoli, cauliflower, and kale can get long-stemmed and top heavy, and I usually plant them deeper in order to help them stand more erect.

 That’s the process.
-What about fertilizer?
-I know some very experienced gardeners who add fertilizer to the hole when they transplant, but that’s not my style.
-I don’t use fertilizer.
-I only add compost to the soil surface of my vegetable beds.
+But what about adding fertilizer?
+I do know some very experienced gardeners who add fertilizer to the hole when they transplant, and that works for them; however, that’s not my style.
+I only add compost to the surface of the soil in my vegetable beds.
 (I wrote a post about this: Fertile soil can be child’s play.)